zdebruine/MMVAE/README.md

 # D-MMVAE

-This repository is a base for a research project on diagonal mixture-of-experts variational autoencoding (D-MMVAE).
+This repository is a base for a research project on cross-modal Variational Autoencoding (diagonal mixture-of-experts variational autoencoder).

 ### Objective